playgen/SUGAR-SocialGamification/doc/features/skill.md

 * Submitting data for when somthing which may be used to evaluate progress towards a Skill

-	A skill uses keys in [GameData](gameData.md) that match its [AchievementCriteria](xref:PlayGen.SUGAR.Contracts.AchievementCriteria).
+	A skill uses keys in [GameData](gameData.md) that match its <xref:PlayGen.SUGAR.Common.Shared.EvaluationCriteria>.
 This data is submitted at points in the game which demonstrate progress towards the skill (as well as other uses).

 ```cs
 		private void SwingSword()